Debt: The First 5,000 Years

-Our 2024 read is another highly cited but intimidating David Graeber book!
-He argues that debt should be the central point in the study of economy and money.
+Our 2024/2025 read is another highly cited but intimidating David Graeber book!
+He argues that debt should be central to studying the economy and money.
 He also thinks about creating a humane money system.

 Chapter 1 On the Experience of Moral Confusion